SaraCappelletti/Dood/README.md

 This program waits for two different POST HTTP request to http://localhost:8081/create-container

-To create a new dt use this body
+To create a new service for your dt use this body
 {
     "digitalTwinImage": "saracappelletti/digital-twin-with-configuration-files",
     "digitalTwinId": "termometro",